Skip to content

 $ sudo mkdir -p /var/lib/rspm-offline-data

-Copy the data downloaded in step 2 from the online machine to the directory on the offline Package Manager server.
+Copy the data downloaded earlier from the online system to this directory on the offline Package Manager server.
 For completely isolated servers, you may need to copy the data to a physical drive in order to move it to the offline environment.

 For example, if the downloaded data was located at /path/to/data: